Mestre-Tramador/Mestre-Tramador/docs/CONTRIBUTING.md

 By firsthand: **Currently all Pull Requests are going to be reject on this repository**.
-The motive is simple, I'm researching and doing some tests on how to implement the Github's Pull Requests Templates.
+The motive is simple, I'm researching and doing some tests on how to implement the GitHub's Pull Requests Templates.
 After that, I'll allow only PRs that change files on the `docs/` folder.

 ## Other Contributions